 satisfy the Jacobi identity, $c^{ff}_s - c^{ff}_t - c^{ff}_u = 0$.
 A gauge theory is color dual in this sector if its kinematic numerators obey the same identities.
 We list the following minimum relations necessary for a $n^{ff}(i j;k l)$ graph to be considered color-dual,

 Antisymmetry and left/right isomorphism need only be satisfied functionally under relabeling when little-group weight is shared by exchanged particles.

-There are additional functional isomorphisms which relate $n^{ff}_s$, $n^{ff}_t$, and $n^{ff}_u$ when little-group weight admits it.
+There are additional functional isomorphisms which relate $n^{ff}_s$, $n^{ff}_t$, and $n^{ff}_u$ when the little-group weight admits it.
 For the all-vector cases considered in this and the subsequent section the three dressings are indeed automorphic, and satisfy:

 However, one could also have a ($ff$) color-dual representation of the scattering between two gluons and two scalars.
 If the scalars are legs labeled $2$ and $3$, then $n_t \neq n_s |_{k_2 \leftrightarrow k_4}$.
-The replacement rule is trying to functionally exchange a leg with little group weight 0 with one that has little group weight 2 which is meaningless.
+The replacement rule is trying to functionally exchange a leg with little-group weight 0 with one that has little-group weight 2 which is meaningless.
 Rather the graph associated with the $t$ channel is understood to be distinct from the graph associated with either the $s$ or $u$ channel, which are related under relabeling.

 The double-copy amplitude is then given by

 where $n^{ff}$ and $\tilde{n}^{ff}$ are two sets of color-dual numerators, and the propagators follow their labels, e.g.~$P_s =s$.
 This can be expressed via the well-known KLT relations~\cite{Kawai:1985xq,Bern:1998sv} in terms of color-ordered amplitudes --- the gauge invariant kinematic coefficients of color-weights --- when expressed in a minimal basis,